-Martin Gardner's Mathematics, Magic and MysteryMartin's second published book Mathematics, Magic and Mystery (Dover, Jul 1956) appeared a few months before the start of his long tenure at Scientific American.
+Martin Gardner's Mathematics, Magic and MysteryMartin's second published book Mathematics, Magic and Mystery (Dover, 1956, 12 + 176 pages, illustrations by Martin himself) appeared a few months before the start of his long tenure at Scientific American.

 The covers of both the first edition and more well known later edition are shown.
 It was arguably the first book aimed at the general public which combined mathematics and magic, but it wasn't the first time he'd written about the connection between the two.
 The book actually grew out of some related earlier writing of Martin's for Scripta Mathematica.